w1sec0d/ciclomart_backend/README.md

 npm run dev
 ```

-To run the project correctly, you must include a .env file in the project root with the following environment variables: DB_PORT, DB_HOST, DB_USER, DB_PASSWORD and DB_NAME
+To run the project correctly, you must include a .env file in the project root with the following environment variables: DB_PORT, DB_HOST, DB_USER, DB_PASSWORD, DB_NAME and FRONTEND_URL

 These parameters must match a MySQL database instance, which can be initialized with the script in `./database/dbCreation.sql`